Italian Lemon Ricotta Amaretti Budino Cake

 Ricotta is a versatile ingredient which features in both savoury and sweet recipes.
 You can find this ‘cheese’ in pancakes, gelato, pasta sauces, lasagne, cakes, and more.
 It works perfectly in Italian lemon ricotta amaretti budino cake too.

-A Word about Eggs
+A Word About Eggs

 You will see this recipe calls for 6 eggs and that isn’t a typo!
 Since this is an egg-rich recipe it’s worth using good ones.
 Plenty of farms in my area sell fresh eggs so you’ll never find my refrigerator without a box.